Assam Career : APSC Recruitment 2025

 - SC/ST/BPL/PwBD : Rs.
 47.20

-Fees once paid is non-refundable under any circumstances nor can the fees be held in reserve for any other examination or selection.
+Fees once paid is non-refundable under any circumstances .
+Moreover applicants can’t hold the application fees in reserve for any other examination or selection.

 Detailed Advertisement : Click Here